SurajYadav8/Intent-Based-IDE/README.md

 This is a Intent Based IDE project, integrating with AI.

-Tools: Clerk, Convex, AI SDK, INNGEST
+Tools: Clerk, Convex, AI SDK, INNGEST, Firecrawl AI

 ## Getting Started